aryan25bai10560/aryan.25bai10560-Digital-Literacy-Project/README.md

 ### Key Learnings:
 - Importance of tone and structure
-- Proper use of subject, greeting, and format
+- Proper use of subject, greeting, format and sign off
 - Professional communication builds strong relationships

 ---

 ##  Task 5: Cyber Safety Awareness
 ### Insights:
-- Online scams are becoming more sophisticated
+- Online scams are becoming more easy and comfortable.
 - Even tech-savvy users can be targeted

 ### Personal Changes: